rbaltrusch/batch_transactions/README.md

 - objectbatch (OOP framework for batch scripts)
 - batest (unit test framework for batch scripts)

+## Python implementation

+The functionality present in the main.bat file was also implemented in an equivalent [main.py](https://github.com/rbaltrusch/batch_transactions/blob/master/src/main.py) file, primarily to showcase the differences and similarities between the batch OOP and the python OOP approaches.

 ## License

 This repository is licensed as open-source software under the [MIT License](https://github.com/rbaltrusch/batch_transactions/blob/master/LICENSE).